-St. Mary School is a Catholic school educating children in our Kinder program through 8th grade.
-Established in 1871, we are accredited by WCEA (Western Catholic Education Association) and WASC (Western Association of Schools and Colleges) and follow the Diocese of San Jose, Drexel School System and State of California education directives.
+St. Mary School is a Catholic school educating children in our Transitional Kinder program through 8th grade.
+Established in 1871, we are accredited by WCEA (Western Catholic Education Association) and WASC (Western Association of Schools and Colleges) and follow the Diocese of San Jose, and State of California education directives.

 Mission